Skip to content

 The platform presents clinically interpretable outputs that help identify children who may require escalation, closer monitoring, or urgent evaluation.

-Use cases
+Use Cases

 Built for the moments when objective respiratory assessment matters most.

-BREASY is being developed with a clear global-health mandate — to bring objective respiratory assessment to frontline providers and caregivers in LMIC settings, where access to specialist care and diagnostic tools is limited.
-Local partnerships are in place in the DRC (Democratic Republic of Congo), supporting planned implementation alongside community health workers and frontline clinicians.
+BREASY is being developed with a clear global health mandate — to bring objective respiratory assessment to frontline providers and caregivers in LMIC settings, where access to specialist care and diagnostic tools is limited.

-Home monitoring
+Home Monitoring

 Supports families and clinicians when respiratory symptoms begin or worsen, helping reduce guesswork and improve communication.

-Pediatric asthma & wheeze
+Pediatric Asthma & Wheeze

 Particularly relevant for preschool children, where objective monitoring options are limited and early recognition of deterioration is critical.

-Frontline & primary care
+Frontline & Primary Care

 Supports more standardized respiratory assessment during routine clinical evaluation.

-Clinical & scientific foundation
+Clinical & Scientific Foundation

 Built on clinical insight.
 Designed for real-world validation.